JuliaManifolds/Manifolds.jl/docs/src/tutorials/working-in-charts.md

     ([3.4663173674875574, -3.466317367487557, 0.6180339887498948], [3.479917982573146, 6.225770646392013, 5.975664329483111], [0.0, 0.0, 0.0], [-2.358741417864044, 0.04797577357628602, 5.237620452672789])

-The logarithmic-map fields are fixed at the endpoint and evaluated backwards along the same geodesic.
+The logarithmic map fields are fixed at the endpoint and evaluated backwards along the same geodesic.
 The arrows at the base point show their values, which are the two requested differentials of `log`.

 ``` julia